 Pro Tips for Green Smoothies

-- Pack some extra anti-inflammation power by adding ½ teaspoon turmeric to the mixture.
+- Pack some extra anti-inflammatory power by adding ½ teaspoon turmeric to the mixture.

-- Drink this recipe at the first sign of a migraine attack to see if the ginger can help as a proven abortive.
-Or pair with your acute treatment, like a triptan, to boost its power.
+- Drink this recipe at the first sign of a migraine attack to see if the ginger can help as an abortive.
+Or pair with your acute treatment to give it a boost.

 Recipe Substitutions